When Akbaruddin begged Swaraj not to pick up Boris Johnson's phone! | ExBulletin

 “I am so determined to refuse an exit route to the UK that it never occurs to me that the UK may be looking to contact the Minister for something else,” he adds .

-According to the author, his “thoughts go back to the warm initial meeting” between Johnson and Swaraj at a reception held during the General Assembly session in New York in September 2017.
+According to the author, his “thoughts return to the warm initial meeting” between Johnson and Swaraj at a reception held during the General Assembly session in New York in September 2017.

-Foreign Secretary Johnson had reacted enthusiastically when I introduced Minister Swaraj to him.
-Shaking his head several times, he had muttered, ‘Sushma, oh Sushma,’ then enthusiastically grabbed her hand, swiveling towards the back. next room to tell Prime Minister Theresa May is delighted that ‘Sushma has arrived’, ”says the book, published by HarperCollins India.
+Foreign Secretary Johnson reacted enthusiastically when I introduced Minister Swaraj to him.
+Shaking his head several times, he had muttered, “Sushma, oh Sushma,” then seized her hand enthusiastically, pivoting to the next room to tell Prime Minister Theresa May with great glee that “Sushma has come,” ” the book, published by HarperCollins India, says.

 The reception had clashed with President Donald Trump’s annual US reception, and Swaraj had indeed gone the extra mile to attend the UK reception, he said.